BLUEASSIST

 Fraunhofer joint project: Concept development of an innovative UAS overall system for reliable and cost-effective data acquisition in the maritime sector.

-As part of the "BLUEASSIST" project, an autonomously flying and hybrid-electric glider is to be developed and equipped with a wide range of sensors as a payload in cooperation with the industrial partners Lange Research Aircraft and M4COM. electrically powered glider will be developed and equipped with a wide variety of sensors as payloads.
+As part of the "BLUEASSIST" project, a concept for an autonomously flying, hybrid-electrically powered glider equipped with various sensors as a payload was developed in collaboration with industrial partners Lange Research Aircraft and M4COM.

-Because of the powerful fuel cells and the associated flight duration of up to 40 hours, this remote sensing system is suitable, among other things, for monitoring large-scale maritime operational areas.
-This includes monitoring shipping, detecting oil spills, but also other mostly sovereign tasks such as monitoring large-scale damage situations like forest fires and floods or border protection.
+Thanks to powerful fuel cells and the associated flight duration of up to 40 hours, such a remote sensing system would be suitable for monitoring large maritime areas, among other things.
+This includes monitoring shipping, detecting oil spills, but also other mostly sovereign tasks such as monitoring major emergencies such as forest fires and floods or border protection.
 Due to the extremely long flight duration in remote regions, special requirements are placed on data acquisition, processing, evaluation and communication with the UAV.
-In order to make optimal use of the remote sensing system and not to overload the data transfer, automated onboard processing and analysis of the data, among other things, is to be carried out.
-A complete and detailed evaluation of the data is then possible in the affiliated ground station using more powerful and computationally intensive algorithms.
+In order to make optimum use of the remote sensing system and to avoid overloading the data transfer, an automated onboard processing and analysis of the data was designed.
+A complete and detailed evaluation of the data would then be possible in the associated ground station using more powerful and computationally intensive algorithms.

-The main activities and objectives of the collaborative project are:
+The main activities and objectives of the joint project were:

-• Conceptual design of an overall system consisting of UAV, tuned payload for data acquisition and transmission and attached ground station
+• Conception of an overall system consisting of UAV, coordinated payload for data acquisition and transmission and attached ground station

-• Development of a fuel cell-powered, hybrid-electric Antares E2
+• Development of a hybrid-electric Antares E2 powered by fuel cells

 • Concept for the integration of a multi-sensor system, a data transmission unit and a ground control station

-In this project, Fraunhofer IOSB and its SZA department are participating in:
+Fraunhofer IOSB and its SZA department were involved in the project:

-• Development of application-specific evaluation methods and design of the necessary hardware components for the ground station.
+• Developing application-specific evaluation methods and designing the necessary hardware components for the ground station

-A comparable scenario is the automatic detection of persons.
-For this, the AI framework already described was not trained on ships, but on people.
-Changing the perspective (now terrestrial) does not pose a problem.
+A comparable scenario is the automatic detection of people.
+For this purpose, the AI framework described above was not trained on ships, but on people.
+Changing the perspective (now terrestrial) posed no problem.

-Similarly, AI in the form of Convolutional Neural Networks (CNN) is used in the step-by-step detection of vehicles from the air.
-Here, the network consists of two branches: the classification branch, due to its four pooling layers, leads on the one hand to a high classification performance and on the other hand to a strong reduction of the spatial resolution.
-The segmentation branch contains only one pooling layer and compensates for the reduction caused by the classification branch with its correspondingly high-precision resolution.
-Despite the use of graphics card programming, this algorithm has to wait for every fifth image to keep up due to the enormous computational effort.
-Due to the large overlap of the individual image areas, this method can nevertheless be described as real-time.
-Video Source: SELSAS
+AI in the form of convolutional neural networks (CNN) was also used for the step-by-step detection of vehicles from the air.
+The network consists of two branches: due to its four pooling layers, the classification branch leads to a high classification performance on the one hand and to a strong reduction in spatial resolution on the other.
+The segmentation branch contains only one pooling layer and compensates for the reduction caused by the classification branch with the corresponding high-precision resolution.
+Despite the use of graphics card programming, this algorithm has to wait for every fifth image to keep pace due to the enormous computing effort involved.
+Due to the large overlap of the individual image areas, this method can nevertheless be described as real-time capable.

-This project is funded by the research initiative mFUND (Modernity Fund) of the Federal Ministry of Transport and Digital Infrastructure BMVI and its call for ideas and funding "UAS and air taxis".
+This project was financed by the research initiative mFUND (Modernity Fund) of the Federal Ministry of Transport and Digital Infrastructure BMVI and its call for ideas and funding "UAS and air cabs".

 Further information